top of page

 4

 Foreribs are slightly noticeable and the 12th and 13th ribs are still very noticeable to the eye.
 The transverse spinous processes can be identified only by palpation (with slight pressure) and feel rounded rather than sharp.
-Slight muscle loss in hind quarter.
+Slight muscle loss in the hind quarter.

 Moderate